Tom-Hirschberger/MMM-Serial-Notifications/examples/APDS-9960_Multi-VL53L1X/APDS-9960_Multi-VL53L1X.md

 Because i do not use an original SparkFun Sensor i needed to modify some things in the library.
 Open the ".h"-file of the library usally located in (~/Arduino/libraries/SparkFun_APDS-9960_Sensor_Arduino_Library-XXXX/src/SparkFun_APDS9960.h) where XXXX is the version number.
+GGAIN and GLDRIVE control the sensivity of the sensor.

 ##### GGAIN #####
-The GGAIN value controls Most of the third party sensors do not support GGAIN values of 4X, some only support 1X.
+Most of the third party sensors do not support GGAIN values of 4X, some only support 1X.
 I could not get any single gesture without changing this value.
+Thanks to (http://wolles-elektronikkiste.de/apds-9960-das-multitalent).

 Change to line